-\begin{proof}For any $K>0,$ let $\Sk_K$ (resp. $\Ec_K$) be the set of affine skeins with elements included in the ball of radius $0$ and with length less than $K$.
-As $\cup_{K>0}\Sk_K=\Sk(\R^2),$ it is enough to prove the result on $\Sk_K.$ The set $\Ec_K$ is dense in $\Sk_K.$ Indeed, any loops $\Ld(\R^2)$ can be approximated by its linear interpolation, which itself can be approached by affine loop with a finite number of intersections.
-According to Theorem \ref{continuiteYM}, for any $N\ge 1,$ the function $\Phi_N$ is continuous on $\Sk_K.$ Moreover, Proposition \ref{UNIFOr} shows that $\Phi_N$ converges uniformly towards $\Phi$ on $\Ec_K.$ Therefore, $\Phi_N$ converges uniformly towards the unique continuous extension $\tilde{\Phi}$ to $\Sk_K$ of $\Phi.$ \end{proof}
+\begin{proof}For any $K>0,$ let $\Sk_K$ (respectively $\Ec_K$) be the set of skeins $\Sc$ (respectively affine skeins with distinct loops) with elements included in the ball of radius $r$ around $0$ and with length less than $r,$ with $r(\#\Sc)^2 =K$.
+As $\cup_{K>0}\Sk_K=\Sk(\R^2),$ it is enough to prove the result on $\Sk_K.$ The set $\Ec_K$ is dense in $\Sk_K.$ Indeed, any loop of $\Ld(\R^2)$ can be approximated by its linear interpolation, which itself can be approached by piecewise linear loops with simple intersections, without increasing its length.
+According to Theorem \ref{continuiteYM}, for any $N\ge 1,$ the function $\Phi_N$ is continuous on $\Sk_K.$ Moreover, Proposition \ref{UNIFOr} shows that $\Phi_N$ converges uniformly towards $\Phi$ on $\Ec_K.$ Therefore, $\Phi_N$ converges uniformly on $\Sk_K$ towards the unique continuous extension $\tilde{\Phi}$ of $\Phi$ to $\Sk_K$. \end{proof}